uwspstar/FullStack/CSharp/readme.md

 ### Indexed properties
 - Allow array-like access to groups of items
 - Must be access using an index in the same manner as arrays

+### Generic types
+- Use a placeholder at definition stage that will be replaced by type during instantiation
+- Enable type-safe coding
+- Increases performance due to reduction in conversions, boxing/unboxing